 Pin Name Ю Pin Description ZQ Input Output Impedance Matching Input.
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, CQ, and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
+CQ, \overline{CQ} , and $\overline{Q}{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
 Alternatively, this pin can be connected directly to V{DDQ} , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
-DOFF Input DLL Turn Off - Active LOW .
+DOFF Input DLL Turn Off, Active LOW.
 Connecting this pin to ground turns off the DLL inside the device.
-The timings in the DLL turned off operation is different from those listed in this data sheet.
-For normal operation, this pin can be connected to a pull up through a $10 \mathrm{K}\Omega$ or less pull up resistor.
+The timing in the DLL turned off operation is different from that listed in this data sheet.
+For normal operation, this pin can be connected to a pull up through a 10 Kohm or less pull up resistor.
 The device behaves in DDR-I mode when the DLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with DDR-I timing.
 TDO Output TDO for JTAG.
 TCK Input TCK Pin for JTAG.
 TDI Input TDI Pin for JTAG.
 TMS Input TMS Pin for JTAG.
 NC N/A Not Connected to the Die.
-Tie to any voltage level.
-NC/36M N/A Not Connected to the Die.
-Tie to any voltage level.
+Can be tied to any voltage level.
 NC/72M N/A Not Connected to the Die.
-Tie to any voltage level.
+Can be tied to any voltage level.
 NC/144M N/A Not Connected to the Die.
-Tie to any voltage level.
+Can be tied to any voltage level.
 NC/288M N/A Not Connected to the Die.
-Tie to any voltage level.
+Can be tied to any voltage level.
 V {REF} Input- Reference Reference Voltage Input.
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V {DD} Power Supply Power Supply Inputs to the Core of the Device.
+V{DD} Power Supply Power Supply Inputs to the Core of the Device.
 V {SS} Ground Ground for the Device.
 V{DDQ} Power Supply Power Supply Inputs for the Outputs of the Device.